 - Quality of Care Evaluation Program Information Sheet for Families (PDF) (Amharic, Arabic, Oromo, Russian, Simplified Chinese, Somali, Spanish, Tigrinya, Traditional Chinese, Vietnamese)

 - Quality of Care Evaluation Program Research Study Information Sheet for Families (PDF) (Amharic, Arabic, Oromo, Russian, Simplified Chinese, Somali, Spanish, Tigrinya, Traditional Chinese, Vietnamese)

 Pediatric Transition Experience Measure

 The Pediatric Transition Experience Measure (P-TEM) is a brief, 8-item parent-reported outcome measure to assess hospital-to-home transition quality from the family perspective.
-The measure was developed through qualitative studies to identify family needs during hospital-to-home transitions, robust psychometric testing, and validating testing with other process and outcome measure of pediatric hospital-to-home transition quality.
+The measure was developed through qualitative studies to identify family needs during hospital-to-home transitions, robust psychometric testing, and validation testing with other process and outcome measure of pediatric hospital-to-home transition quality.
 There are no costs associated with using this measure.

 Equity in Digital Health